mytech-today-now/wp-meme-player-2/PromptDesign.md

 ## **Objective**

 You are tasked with developing a comprehensive and feature-rich WordPress plugin named **“Dynamic Playlist Manager”** within a Dockerized environment.
 This setup ensures consistency, scalability, and ease of deployment across various systems.
-The primary goal of this plugin is to empower content creators by enabling them to effortlessly add, manage, and display custom playlists on a dedicated Playlist Page within their WordPress site.
+The primary goal of this plugin is to empower content creators by enabling them to effortlessly add, manage, and display custom playlists on a dedicated Playlists Page within their WordPress site.
 Additionally, this plugin will incorporate robust monetization strategies to generate sustainable revenue streams.

 Your response should be an exceptionally thorough and meticulously refactored prompt that delves deeply into each component of the plugin, including the integration of marketing and monetization features.
 Every aspect must be explained in detail to ensure absolute clarity and understanding.
 This prompt is intended to serve as the foundational blueprint for a series of subsequent development activities.
 Therefore, it is paramount that every detail is elaborated upon with precision to facilitate seamless future enhancements, integrations, and maintenance.